bensutherland/ms_oyster_popgen/README.md

 `mv 04-all_samples/PIP_631.* 04-all_samples/removed_samples/`

 ### Remove individuals with too few reads
-Note: first requires that the following script was run in prev. step:
-`./../ms_oyster_popgen/01_scripts/assess_results.sh`
+Note: this step requires that you have already 'assessed results' above.

 Identify samples with less than set number of reads
 `awk '$2 < 1000000 { print $1 } ' 04-all_samples/reads_per_sample_table.txt > 04-all_samples/samples_to_remove.txt`